 ACI provision §18.5.1 states that the stress in the strands shall not exceed $0.74f{pu}$ during prestressing operations and beam fabrication.
-AASHTO LRFD (2007) provision §5.9.3-1 allows this stress to be slightly higher at $0.75f{pu}$ .
+AASHTO LRFD (2007) provision §5.9.3-1 allows this stress to be slightly higher at $0.75f{pu}$.
 These are both equivalent to a stress of 200 ksi in the strands.
 The beams were designed to meet AASHTO LRFD Specifications (2007) except for the allowable compressive stresses in concrete after release.
 These provisions for maximum tensile and compressive stresses on a pretensioned member after release are located in §5.9.4.
-Maximum compressive stresses for this project were limited to slightly higher values than are permitted in the code for two reasons: (i) In an ongoing research project funded by TxDOT and conducted by researchers at the Ferguson laboratory, a compressive release stress of 0.65 $f'{ci}$ was found to be feasible. (ii) Subjecting the beams to slightly higher compressive stresses created a slightly increased demand on the transverse reinforcement resisting bursting, spalling and splitting cracks.
+Maximum compressive stresses for this project were limited to slightly higher values than are permitted in the code for two reasons: (i) In an ongoing project funded by TxDOT and conducted by researchers at the Ferguson laboratory, a compressive release stress of $0.65 f'{ci}$ was found to be feasible. (ii) Subjecting the beams to slightly higher compressive stresses created a slightly increased demand on the transverse reinforcement resisting bursting, spalling and splitting cracks.
 In short, the compressive stresses were limited to:

-$\sigma_c \leq 0.65 f'{ci}$ Equation 3-6
+$$\sigma_c \leq 0.65 f'{ci}$$ Equation 3-6

-$\sigma_c$ = allowable compressive stress $f'{ci}$ = specified compressive strength at time of release
+$\sigma_c = allowable compressive stress$

+$f'{ci} = specified compressive strength at time of release$

-The compressive strength of concrete at release was specified by TxDOT as 6500 psi, which limited compressive stresses to 0.65.6500 = 4225 psi; 325 psi higher than the compressive stresses currently permitted by AASHTO LRFD (2007).
+The compressive strength of concrete at release was specified by TxDOT as 6500 psi, which limited compressive stresses to $0.65 \cdot 6500 = 4225$ psi; 325 psi higher than the compressive stresses currently permitted by AASHTO LRFD (2007).
 Tensile stresses did not control the design of Tx28-I, Tx28-II, and Tx46.
 In Tx70 both the prestressing force and the tendon eccentricity were maximized, as a result additional bonded reinforcement had to be provided within the top flange.
 The tensile stress limit (AASHTO LRFD (2007)) used to design this beam is shown below for beams with bonded reinforcement sufficient to resist the tensile force:

-$$\sigma_t \leq 0.24 \sqrt{f'{ci}}$$ Equation 3-7
+$$\sigma_t \le 0.24 \sqrt{f'{ci}}$$ Equation 3-7

-$\sigma_t$ = allowable tensile stress
+$\sigma_t = allowable tensile stress$

-$f'{ci}$ = specified compressive strength in ksi at time of release adequately counteract the full tensile force in the beam.
+f'{ci} = specified compressive strength in ksi at time of release

+This equation yields a tensile stress limit of 612 psi.
+Additional reinforcement in the form of three #6 bars across the top flange was needed to adequately counteract the full tensile force in the beam.
 Detailed equations for this and the design of other beam strand patterns are shown in Appendix A. Table 3-1 below shows the cross-sectional properties for each girder with their appropriate strand pattern.
 This table also summarizes the results of the equations found in the Appendix by giving prestressing force before and after release, tendon eccentricity, concrete strength at release, and final concrete strength.
 Section dimensions can be found in Figure 3-21 as well as in Appendix A.